 \subsubsection{\textbf{Underrepresented Populations}}

 PI datasets can still include underrepresented groups (bias in rows) even if sampled perfectly.
-Figure~\ref{fig:representation2} shows significant imbalances, measured in the number of samples in the dataset, between minority and majority user segments across almost all protected attributes.
-We notice that even for representative sampling, e.g., users with joint or heart problems, the minority group is still significantly underrepresented in the data.
-Thus the model will likely be less robust for those few users with these conditions because it has fewer data to learn from.
-Overall, we see that the MyHeart Counts HealthKit data are skewed towards \textit{white, fit males}, which needs to be considered in the preprocessing and model-building phases for a fairer machine learning life cycle.
-Note here that we cannot achieve realistic and equal representation unless the population is equally distributed.
-Ideally, a PI dataset should be representative of the target population but also large enough to consist of sufficient minority samples.
-In practice, this is challenging to achieve due to the effort and cost required to build large-scale PI datasets.
+Figure~\ref{fig:representation2} shows significant imbalances in the number of samples between minority and majority user segments across almost all protected attributes.
+We notice that even for representative sampling, e.g., users with joint or heart problems, the minority group is still significantly underrepresented.
+Thus, the model might be less robust for those users because it has less data to learn from.
+Overall, we see that the MyHeart Counts data are skewed towards \textit{white, fit males}, which needs to be considered in the model-building phases.
+An ideal PI dataset should be representative of the target population while having enough minority samples.
+However, building large-scale PI datasets is challenging due to the required effort and cost.